 Article is published in AircraftIt magazine

-There are almost ninety aircraft in the LOT fleet (figure 3) from eleven different airframe and engine combinations, including jets and turboprops, from three aircraft manufacturers: Embraer, Boeing and Bombardier.
-In terms of the age of the fleet, LOT’s is one of the youngest and most modern in Europe.
+There are almost ninety aircraft in the LOT fleet (Figure 3) from eleven different airframe and engine combinations, including jets and turboprops, from three aircraft manufacturers: Embraer, Boeing, and Bombardier.
+In terms of the age of the fleet, LOT is one of the youngest and most modern in Europe.

 As a company, LOT is well aware of its responsibility to take care of the environment and takes that responsibility very seriously.
-Operating in a more sustainable way is LOT’s long-term goal and one of greatest opportunities to reduce aviation’s CO2 footprint.
+Operating more sustainably is LOT’s long-term goal and one of the greatest opportunities to reduce aviation’s CO2 footprint.
 Beyond the modernization of the fleet, that environmental responsibility is met through implementing more efficient procedures – both onboard and on the ground – everything to make operations greener.

 Challenges in fuel efficiency

 Moving on to fuel efficiency, let’s take a look at the key challenges concerning LOT’s fuel program.
 In 2017, LOT started the implementation of a fuel efficiency policy in the company.
-At the start of the project, a set of several initiatives based on best practices were established: things that were already known to the industry as fuel savers.
-The potential savings were only estimated and it was very difficult to say whether the actions that had been taken were actually working or not.
-As the network and fleet grew, LOT started to face increasing difficulties maintaining already recognized initiatives.
+At the start of the project, several initiatives based on best practices were established: things already known to the industry as fuel savers.
+The potential savings were only estimated and it was very difficult to say whether the actions that had been takentaken were actually workingd fleet grew, LOT started to face increasing difficulties maintaining already recognized initiatives.
 Not to mention the implementation of new ones.

-The airline needed to monitor its already recognized fuel efficiency initiatives with the possibility of creating self-developed analyses also to define targets, goals and KPIs for compliance monitoring of each initiative.
-We have already discussed challenges around data so, clearly, data integration and verification was a top priority.
-Engaging pilots in the fuel efficiency program was also high on the list: LOT wanted to give them a window on their personal results versus others as well as showing where and how improvements might be achieved.
+The airline needed to monitor its already recognized fuel efficiency initiatives with the possibility of creating self-developed analyses and also define targets, goals, and KPIs for compliance monitoring of each initiative.
+We have already discussed challenges around data so, clearly, data integration and verification were a top priority.
+Engaging pilots in the fuel efficiency program was also high on the list: LOT wanted to give them a window on their results versus others as well as showing where and how improvements might be achieved.

 Many readers can probably relate to all that is written above.
 But at the end of the day, everybody wants a solution that will let them analyze, implement and improve fuel efficiency initiatives which would lead to actual savings.
 Although everybody might seem to want the same, if we look deeper, individual needs might be slightly different.
-That’s why LOT was looking for a solution that would offer the possibility for customization.
-LOT didn’t just want to buy a box with some already developed features with no room for changes.
-For LOT, all of those needs and even more were answered when we met the StorkJet team (figure 6).
+That’s why LOT was looking for a solution that would offer the possibility of customization.
+LOT didn’t just want to buy a box with some already-developed features with no room for changes.
+For LOT, all of those needs and even more were answered when we met the StorkJet team (Figure 6).

 Let us now take a look at how the implementation of fuelPro went at LOT.
 In one word, it could be described as simple for LOT as their only job was to provide source data of proper quality while the rest of the implementation was carried out by StorkJet.
 LOT provided quite a few data sources (figure 7) although, in all honesty, some of those were far from perfect.

 For the first case study, we’ll look at contingency fuel.
-Before even that, we need to clarify what is the purpose of contingency fuel?
-The basic definition states that contingency fuel is loaded to cover variations between planned and actual trip fuel for unexpected factors such as deviation from forecast weather conditions or from the planned route.
-In general, it’s for deviations between planned and actual demand on fuel.
+Before even that, we need to clarify what is the purpose of contingency fuel.
+The basic definition states that contingency fuel is loaded to cover variations between planned and actual trip fuel for unexpected factors such as deviation from forecast weather conditions or the planned route.
+In general, it’s for deviations between planned and actual demand in favor.
 There are several methods for calculating contingency fuel.
-The basic ones are 5% of trip fuel, 3% of trip fuel or minimum contingency, reduced contingency fuel and statistical contingency fuel.
+The basic ones are 5% of trip fuel, 3% of trip fuel or minimum contingency, reduced contingency fuel, and statistical contingency fuel.

-This last case study is a great example of how fuelPro helped LOT in dealing with an unexpected change in the aviation world.
-LOT planned a fixed amount of taxi fuel for every aircraft type having in mind that it might not be the most fuelefficient way of doing it.
-However, as in the previous case the airline did not have the software that would allow it to analyze and monitor application of the changes.
+This last case study is a great example of how fuelPro helped a LOT in dealing with an unexpected change in the aviation world.
+LOT planned a fixed amount of taxi fuel for every aircraft type having in mind that it might not be the most fuel-efficient way of doing it.
+However, as in the previous case, the airline did not have the software that would allow it to analyze and monitor the application of the changes.
 That is why LOT remained with the functioning way of taxi fuel planning.
 Even after the implementation of fuelPro, LOT did not change that policy.
-Knowing that it might be time consuming and that savings might not be significant, it was left on the 'to do’ list while the airline focused on the initiatives with higher savings potential… then Covid happened.
+Knowing that it might be time-consuming and that savings might not be significant, it was left on the 'to do’ list while the airline focused on the initiatives with higher savings potential… then Covid happened.

-Travel restrictions and flight reductions led to a decrease in airport traffic; less traffic meant shorter taxi times (figure 10) and shorter taxi times equals lower fuel consumption.
+Travel restrictions and flight reductions led to a decrease in airport traffic; less traffic meant shorter taxi times (figure 10) and shorter taxi times equal lower fuel consumption.

 At the time of writing, the implementation of this new policy was not complete but it was in its final phase.
 However, we hope that by sharing it we can show how fuelPro helped LOT to react in time and implement changes as soon as possible.
 With this new approach, LOT hopes to save up to 50kg of fuel for each short-haul and domestic flight.

-As we have already said, pilots are the key players for a successful fuel efficiency program.
-Because of that, LOT wanted to give them a tool with which they could check their achievements and see any remaining savings potential (figure 11).
+As we have already said, pilots are the key players in a successful fuel efficiency program.
+Because of that, LOT wanted to give them a tool with which they could check their achievements and see any remaining savings potential (Figure 11).

 - Optimum vs real flight path